dipy/dipy/README.rst

 Installing DIPY
 ===============

-DIPY can be installed using `pip`:
+DIPY can be installed using `conda`:

-    pip install dipy

-or using `conda`:

     conda install -c conda-forge dipy vtk